There are five main questions that need to be considered when deciding to either replace or repair your heating and cooling system:

 The GSHP is one of the most efficient residential heating and cooling systems available today, with heating efficiencies 50 to 70% higher than other heating systems and cooling efficiencies 20 to 40% higher than available air conditioners.
 That directly translates into savings for you on your utility bills.

-is an acronym that stands for Minimum Efficiency Reporting Value
+MERV is an acronym that stands for Minimum Efficiency Reporting Value.

 What is a MERV Rating?MERV Rating is a filter comparison system designed by an industry group called the American Society of Heating, Refrigeration and Air-conditioning Engineers (ASHRAE).
 Simply put, it’s a rating scale designed to allow consumers to easily compare the performance of one filter to another.

 Why is there a MERV Rating?It is designed to measure a filter’s ability to capture and hold particles and pollutants.
 The higher the MERV rating, the more particles – dust mites, pet dander, air allergens, etc – your filter will remove from the air.
 Of course, screening out more particles from your air makes your air handler work a bit harder, so you may see a modest increase in power consumption by your air conditioning or furnace unit when choosing a higher MERV Rating.

 How a MERV Rating benefits you?Matching the right MERV rating to your needs will improve your home’s air quality and will extend the life of your furnace or air conditioner.